Lokitot/FNF-SoulEngine/README.md

 ...Or if you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml

-YOU NEED TO INSTALL hxcpp-debug-server TO COMPILE
+YOU NEED TO INSTALL hxcpp-debug-server TO COMPILE DEBUG VERSION!!1!111

 `haxelib install hxcpp-debug-server 1.2.4`